 A menstrual period typically lasts around 2–7 days, but sometimes it can last longer.
-This can be due to the use of birth control and some health conditions, including endometriosis.
-A doctor will recommend treatment based on the cause.
+This can be due to birth control and some health conditions, including endometriosis.

 Occasionally, a period may take longer than usual to stop.
 There are several potential reasons for this, including the use of birth control and the presence of underlying health issues.

-In this article, we cover 12 potential reasons why a period may not stop and what to do to treat it.
+In this article, we cover potential reasons why a period may not stop and how to treat it.

-Some people experience bleeding during ovulation, which is when the ovaries release an egg.
-In most cases, ovulation will produce only slight spotting and is not a major cause for concern.
+Some people experience bleeding during ovulation, when the ovaries release an egg.
+In most cases, ovulation will produce only slight spotting and is not a significant cause for concern.

-When it occurs toward the end of a period, spotting from ovulation can make it seem as though the period is lasting for longer than usual.
+When it occurs toward the end of a period, spotting from ovulation can make it seem like the period lasts longer than usual.

 A healthcare professional can insert an intrauterine device (IUD) into the uterus to help prevent pregnancy.
 The two main types of IUD, hormonal and nonhormonal, can both cause abnormal bleeding.

 Hormonal birth control pills alter the body’s natural hormone levels.
-Although many people use hormonal contraceptives to shorten or regulate their periods, they can sometimes result in heavier or prolonged periods.
+Although many people use hormonal contraceptives to shorten or regulate their periods, they can result in bleeding at times when a person is not expecting a period.

 Abnormal periods are common during the first few months of taking a new hormonal medication.
 However, if they continue to occur after several months or become bothersome, speak to a doctor about switching birth control methods.